DipikaRawal/Divyang/README.md

 Divyang leverages technology to create a meaningful impact on neurodiverse individuals by providing an engaging and structured learning environment.
 By integrating cognitive skill-building exercises with interactive gameplay, the platform fosters personal development and enhances daily life skills.

-🔹 **Bridging the gap between education and entertainment** 🔹 **Encouraging skill development in a fun, stress-free way** 🔹 **Making technology accessible for neurodiverse individuals**
+🔹 **Bridging the gap between education and entertainment**

+🔹 **Encouraging skill development in a fun, stress-free way**

+🔹 **Making technology accessible for neurodiverse individuals**

 ---

-📱 Mobile vs Desktop Experience
+🎮 Mobile vs. Desktop Games

 While Divyang is designed to be mobile-friendly, some games require a keyboard and a larger screen for the best experience.
 We recommend using a desktop for optimal gameplay in certain activities that involve complex interactions or multitasking.